arskom/spyne/doc/source/pages/serializers.rst

 Serializers
 ===========

-In soaplib, the serializers are the components responsible for converting indivdual parameters to and from xml, as well as supply the information necessary to build the wsdl.
-Soaplib has many built-in serializers that give you most of the common datatypes generally needed.
+In soaplib, the type are the components responsible for converting indivdual parameters to and from xml, as well as supply the information necessary to build the wsdl.
+Soaplib has many built-in type that give you most of the common datatypes generally needed.

 Primitives